 Association of vitamin D status with serum androgen levels in men. | 2299 men | Vitamin D associated with testosterone levels |

 Remember, “associated” does not necessarily mean D promotes higher testosterone levels.
-I recommend paying the most attention to the the studies where D supplements were given to people.
+I recommend paying the most attention to the studies where D supplements were given to people.

 How Is Vitamin D Measured?